dch42/osx-setup/README.md

 ~~~

 ## Homebrew 🍺
-The script will first install the [Homebrew](https://brew.sh/) package manager, if not already installed.
+The script will first check that the device is connected to the internet, and install the [Homebrew](https://brew.sh/) package manager if not already installed.

 Upon completion, it will install various packages:
 - [`git`](https://git-scm.com/) (Distributed revision control system)